Competitive Comparison

 • IL2 reciprocity for FOUO / CUI systems

-• A multi-surface autonomous AI offensive pipeline
+• GA multi-surface autonomous offensive pipeline

 • Human-attested findings with full chain reproduction